emcvipr/controller-openstack-cinder/README.md

 Add/modify the following entries if you are planning to use multiple back-end drivers.
 1. The "enabled_backends" parameter needs to be set in cinder.conf and other parameters required in each backend need to be placed in individual backend sections (rather than the DEFAULT section).
-2.	 ìenabled_backendsî will be commented by default, please un-comment and add the multiple back-end names as below.
+2.	 ‚Äúenabled_backends‚Äù will be commented by default, please un-comment and add the multiple back-end names as below.
  ```
  enabled_backends=viprdriver-iscsi,viprdriver-fc
  ```